rlivingsus/misc/dream_stories.md

 It doesn't make sense to hire smart people and then tell them what to do; we hire smart people so they can tell us what to do - Steve Jobs
 Live as if you were to die tomorrow.
 Learn as if you were to live forever - Mahatma Ghandi
 Why worry?
 If you've done the very best you can, worrying won't make it any better - Walt Disney
+A man is not old until regrets take the place of dreams - unknown
+Locks only stop honest people.
+Don't rely on your controls, think how to break them - Jessica Payne